dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_ads.md

 :::warning Alert!
 Please note that we were unable to conduct testing on the specified source due to difficulties in obtaining the necessary credentials.
-While we have not yet verified its functionality, we anticipate that the source should operate smoothly once the correct credentials are provided.
+We confired this source works at creation, and it is being used by the community.
+We anticipate that the source should operate smoothly over time given Google's best pratices in versioning apis, but it is not tested regularly by us.
 :::

 This Google Ads `dlt` verified source and